Improved Constants for Effective Irrationality Measures from Hypergeometric Functions: Preliminary Results

 Note that here we have $\alpha=c-b$, $\beta=c-a$ and $\gamma=a$.

-We can change the integration path to any path that avoids the singularities of the integrand, i.e., any path that stays in the open angle bounded by the rays $\{-\tau z:\tau>0\}$ and $\{-\tau:\tau>0\}$ containing the positive semi-axis.
-So we will change it to the ray $\{\tau\sqrt{z}: \tau>0\}$.
-Thus out integral becomes
+We can change the integration path to any path that avoids the singularities of the integrand in \eqref{eq:hypg-integral1}, i.e., any path that stays in the open angle bounded by the rays $\{-\tau z:\tau>0\}$ and $\{-\tau:\tau>0\}$ containing the positive semi-axis.
+So we will change it to the ray $\{\tau\sqrt{z}: \tau>0\}$ (here, as elsewhere, we use the principal value of the square root).
+Thus the integral in \eqref{eq:hypg-integral1} becomes

 Putting $w=1/\sqrt{z}$ and recalling that $|z|=1$, we have